Ice and fire carved the highest mountains and deepest lakes. Humans brought life and love. Welcome to the Lake District.

 In 2017 the Lake District National Park joined the Taj Mahal, the Grand Canyon and Machu Picchu as a UNESCO World Heritage Site.
 As a ‘cultural landscape’, the world-class designation recognised the National Park as a dramatic farmed landscape, inspiring people to love and appreciate the place, leading to the birth of the global conservation movement.
 These three themes: identity, inspiration and conservation also shape the future of the Park.
 From the 25 partner organisations who work together to help manage the Park, to everyone who visits, works in and looks after this special corner of England – we all have a role to play in looking after this unique place.

 Help us look after this special place by cutting the carbon and travelling to and around the Lake District sustainably.
 Hop on a bus (open-top if it’s dry!), take a train, hire a bike (or e-bike!), sail away on a boat or car-share – it all helps, and is a fantastic way to take in the views!
-And if you do need to drive, explore somewhere new or plan your journey in advance using saferlakes.co.uk.
+And if you do need to drive, explore somewhere new be sure to plan your journey in advance and use the Lake District National Park Guide.